 Group Membership.
 In order to maintain my independent objectivity, I am not a member of, nor do I wish to be identified with, any special interest group, lobby, union, association, organization or political party, although I have nothing against bright young independent-minded political candidates trying to make a difference.
 I am just a thinking male American soldier, a political independent who has a life-long record of voting in every election.
 “We in America do not have government by the majority.
 We have government by the majority who participate.” – Thomas Jefferson.
 I have zero tolerance for those weak minds who use emotion, fear, propaganda, “sexism”, “racism”, “misogyny”, “homophobia” or similar labels to “make their argument” and shove it down my throat.
 Those in America who insist on different rules for their own “special” group are just being too lazy, too stupid or too arrogant to live up to the standards of those who built America and handed it to them for free.
 Those earlier Americans, who came from literally everywhere, did NOT create all this just so pathetic whiners and slackers could screw it all up.
 I’ve been listening and adjusting to everyone else in silence all my life; it’s now time for me to share a little of what I have learned.
 I deal only in fact and logic, and I do not need anyone else, or any herd, to do my thinking for me.
 Since I value integrity and truth above fame or fortune, you will not find gimmicks or advertisers on these pages.
 For the record, I have been a Regular Army “purple suit” officer (serving with all four military services and certain civilian agencies) for my entire unbroken career and have no experience with either the National Guard or the Reserves.
 US government agencies with which I have experience, in Washington and abroad, include Defense, DIA, CIA, State and NSA and some of their foreign counterparts.

 Social Media: The WordPress host enables links to social media like Facebook, Twitter, LinkedIn, Reddit, etc., but I do not maintain accounts with any of those services, have little time to invest in them, and am wary of stampeding herds; feel free to use the links for your own constructive purposes.
 (It would be nice if you sourced any material borrowed from my site to “Invincible Probity”.)
-Having never in my life taken a “Selfie”, I’m just not into self-promotion, so readers who are interested will come, and those who aren’t won’t.
-Expert technical help to improve my site would be appreciated.
-(Because I am not a needy insecure person who requires constant “connections” to manage his life and do his thinking, I also do not own a personal cellphone.)
+I also have an inclination to distrust those so lacking in character and integrity that they hide in anonymity.
+Because I am not a needy insecure person who requires constant “connections” to manage his life and do his thinking, I also do not own a personal cellphone.
+Having never taken a “Selfie”, I’m just not into self-promotion, so readers who are interested will come, and those who aren’t won’t.
+(Expert technical help to improve my site would be appreciated.)
+And I have never wasted time listening to any kind of American political talk radio.
+I read.